kubeshop/testkube/docs/docs/testkube-cloud/articles/environment-management.md

 # Environment Management

-Environment in Testkube is related to the Testkube agent, which is responsible for sending test insights to Testkube Cloud and for managing your Kubernetes related cluster resources.
+Environment in Testkube is related to the Testkube agent, which is responsible for sending test insights to Testkube Pro and for managing your Kubernetes related cluster resources.

 ## Creating a New Environment

-You can create a new environment from the "Environments" drop down in the header section of the Testkube Cloud UI.
+You can create a new environment from the "Environments" drop down in the header section of the Testkube Pro UI.

 ![env-drop-down](../../img/env-drop-down.png)